-At Cornerstone Dental with Dr. Clark our Vernon dentists may place a dental implant as part of the process to replace a missing tooth and leave you with a natural-looking smile.
+At Cornerstone Dental with Dr. Clark our Vernon dentists may place a dental implant as part of the process to replace a missing tooth and help you with your smile.

 What is a Dental Implant?